-true name which is Melville.
-I am | smiling.
-'I conclude the matter is set 'All right,' he replied.
-'And I have "Colonel Melville and not Mellen!" given her what she believes to be my true name.
-I call myself Colonel Mei ' Even so,' he replied, laughing, and ville, and don't you forget it and make 'O, I shall not forget it,' she added, laughing.
-'But how did you come 'Perfectly satisfied,' he replied .-Well, I assure you I like Melville How I came at it I have not time to jealous of late, and it seems to increase 'When did you ever know such a 'I thought of it; but feared if I did spirit when once indulged by the fe- 'True, as Shakespere has said, it swered.
+'All right,' he replied.
+'And I have given her what she believes to be my true name.
+I call myself Colonel Mei ' Even so,' he replied, laughing, and ville, and don't you forget it and make 'O. I shall not forget it,' she added, laughing.
+'But how did you come O, sir, I don't know, she replied: at it?
+Is she now satisfied?
+'Perfectly satisfied,' he replied .-'Well, I assure you I like Melville 'How I came at it I have not time to you will, too.
+If I had not concluded too long, and my wife may raise the jealous of late, and it seems to increase 'When did you ever know such a "I thought of it; but feared if I did spirit when once indulged by the fe- 'True, as Shakespere has said, it swered.
 'But I must go.
-Keep on 'I hope you have now given me your the right side of Jane, treat her kindly, and praise me up to "the highest notch.
-O, certainly, he replied, laughing, The girl loves me and is now com- 'I presume so; but what the result have mentioned the name.
-You see I with some fearful forebodings of the did not then certainly know what I consequences that might result from our first or even our second interview down and seriously reflected upon her Surely, I could not; for I did not then 'O, she mentally exclaimed, 'what know as you would have me, and I was if he should be a married man?
+Keep on 'I hope you have now given me your the right side of Jane, treat her kindly, and praise me up to the highest notch.
+'O, certainly,' he replied, laughing, The girl loves me and is now comour first or even our second interview down and seriously reflected upon her O, she mentally exclaimed, 'what know as you would have me, and I was if he should be a married man?
 How determined that you should not know terrible would be my condition!
 But my name until I was quite sure you I think he is honest and loves me very would accept my offer.
 Havn't I given deeply and sincerely; and yet, hundreds of girls have been deceived and 'I don't know but you have,' she ruined by men in this city who appeared replied, feeling quite well satisfied with as honest, perhaps, as he does.
 O, I wish we were married.
-I must ask The Colonel now took his leave, and him to hurry on that day; for I cannot hurried down stairs to inform Aunt endure the thought of living long as I Dumpford, who was still up, and wait- do now.
+I must ask The Colonel new took his leave, and him to hurry on that day; for I cannot hurried down stairs to inform Aunt endure the thought of living long as I Dumpford, who was still up, and wait- do now.
 It is all wrong; but he talks ing for him.
 He met her in a private fair, and perhaps I ought to pardon something to his great love for me.
-Well, Colonel, you have made a I wonder if Miss Dumpford has money very long visit, this time,' she said, to live upon; for she don't seem to THE BETRAYED SEAMSTRESS.

-no sewing, or any other work.
+'Well, Colonel, you have made a I wonder if Miss Dumpford has money very long visit, this time,' she said, to live upon; for she don't seem to have much work to do.
+She takes in will hear the disturbance and think no sewing, or any other work.
 And I strange of it.' am sure she don't keep a regular boardeats with us.
 I will inquire.
-I heard voice. female and male voices, too, last night, and the door bell has been rung sevthem now.1 She went to her chamber door, strange thoughts.

-'Pay me what you promised, or by: G-d I'll make daylight shine through others; for I dare say you have drunk your mean, lank carcass!' said a fe- a half a dozen times this evening,' said male, in an excited voice.
-'Get out, you miserable creature.' replied a man.
-'I have paid you all to have.

-fists together, and speaking louder.
+I heard voice. female and male voices, too, last night, them now.'
+She went to her chamber door, opened it, and listened.
+A portion of not, replied this ruined, degraded girl. the following conversation fell on her | I didn't drink but once at that mean ears, and produced in her mind some fellow's expense; for I could get no strange thoughts.
+'Pay me what you promised, or by G-d I'll make daylight shine through others; for I dare say you have drunk your mean, lank carcass!' said a female, in an excited voice.
+'Get out, you miserable creature,' replied a man.
+'I have paid you all I promised, and more than you ought to have.'
+'You are a mean devil, make the fists together, and speaking louder.